dwolfson7789/wdi-al-khwarizmi-2/W02/D02/Assignments/Homework/memory.md

 ## START

 - add a click event to the start button, so that when it is clicked a new game is triggered.

+###BONUSES
+If you have time: think about how you might make the game more flexible and/or fun.
+Some ideas:
+- have the info message display congratulatory or insulting messages each time the user gets a match right or wrong
+- Change the contents of the tiles to something more fun than mere letters.
+Maybe there's a font our there with little images you could use?
+- Make the difficulty adjustable.
+Maybe you have 'Start Easy', 'Start Medium', and 'Start Hard' buttons.
+The number of tiles to match could vary by difficulty level as could the length of the timeout in checkForMatch() (higher difficulty = shorter timeout).
+- have the game keep track of your won-loss record. add another div to display it.